raamana/hiwenet/README.md

 If you found it useful for your research, please cite it as:

  * Pradeep Reddy Raamana.
 (Version 2).
 Histogram-weighted Networks for Feature Extraction, Connectivity and Advanced Analysis in Neuroscience.
 Zenodo. http://doi.org/10.5281/zenodo.839995

+## References

+* A preprint outlining the use case is noted below.
+  * Raamana, P.R. and Strother, S.C., 2017, *Impact of spatial scale and edge weight on predictive power of cortical thickness networks* bioRxiv 170381 http://www.biorxiv.org/content/early/2017/07/31/170381. doi: https://doi.org/10.1101/170381
+  * Please be advised this preprint is simply a concrete example of how toolboxes like `hiwenet` are used in a real world research project and the results therein were produced using different codebase (older version in matlab), not this package.
+This package was conceived as the research for the preprint is finalized and the value of python-based package is realized.

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!